 As such, the concentration curl is added to workouts for its variety of benefits primarily focused on the biceps muscle group and their subsequent size or strength, though occasionally the concentration curl’s other benefits are also a reason behind their addition.

-Being an isolation exercise, the concentration curls mainly activate both heads of the biceps brachii muscle group located on the front of the upper arm with attachment points at the scapula and the radius of the forearm.
+Being an isolation exercise, the concentration curls mainly activate both heads of the biceps brachii (both the long head and short head) muscle group located on the front of the upper arm with attachment points at the scapula and the radius of the forearm.

 This makes the biceps brachii primarily responsible for the internal rotation of the forearms.